-In light of Depression Awareness Week and the launch of the hashtag #WhatYouDontSee, I would like to share my struggle with mental health with you.
+In light of Depression Awareness Week and the launch of the hashtag #WhatYouDontSee, I would like to share my struggle with mental health.
 I’ve had this post ready for a while (it was the first one I ever wrote), but wasn’t ready to share it.
 I feel I am now, if only to support others going through this.

 Today is the first day of the rest of your life.